girirajvyas/gof-design-patterns/README.md

 - Sructural: Deals with the class structure such as Inheritance and Composition.
 - Behavioral: Provides solution for the better interaction between objects, also how to provide lose coupling, and flexibility to extend easily in future.

-## Why you should learn design patterns?
+## 2. Why you should learn design patterns?
 - Easy to communicate a proble among fellow developers
 - It provides a common vocabulary to explain about problem
 - It is an abstract topic
 - Revisit materails about patterns will alway give you an new perspective everytime.

-## How to approach?
+## 3. How to approach?
-For each pattern you will see below points covered:
-- Overview of the pattern
+In case you are planning to learn them, you will typically find the structure as below for most of the patterns described here.

+- What is it?
 - Why would you choose?
+- How to implement?
   - Design considerations
-- Demo / Live example from an API / Steps to create
+  - UML Diagram
+  - Example from Java
+  - Implementation
 - Drawbacks (Pitfalls)
 - Contrast to another patterns
 - Summary